alouiadel/whisper-realtime-echo/README.md

 # 🎙️ Realtime Whisper Flet

-A modern GUI for OpenAI's Whisper speech recognition model using Flet framework.
+A modern GUI for Faster Whisper speech recognition model using Flet framework.

 > ⚠️ This application has been tested and confirmed working on Windows.
 While it may work on other platforms (Linux, macOS), they have not been officially tested.